clshu/tinyhouse/ERROR.md

+## Update: I found a workaround and get it to work.

 ## src/lib/api/Google.ts:61:49 - error TS2339: Property 'asPromise' does not exist on type 'RequestHandle<GeocodingResponse<GeocodingResponseStatus>>'.

 ## const res = await maps.geocode({ address }).asPromise()